Jack White (politician)

-Jack White was a Canadian labour union activist.
+John Edgar "Jack" White (July 10, 1925 - September 10, 2002) was a Canadian labour union activist.
 He was the first elected black representative of the Ironworkers, and one of the first Canadian Union of Public Employees (CUPE) national staff representatives from a minority background.

 Born in Truro, Nova Scotia, White was one of the first black Canadians to run for election to the Legislative Assembly of Ontario for the Co-operative Commonwealth Federation in 1959.
 He stood as an Ontario New Democratic Party candidate in Dovercourt in the 1963 election.
 In the early 1960s, White was involved with a Toronto-based newspaper.

-White was the son of Izie Dora White and Baptist minister William A. White, who served at Cornwallis Street Baptist Church in Halifax for nearly 20 years.
-His mother was born in Nova Scotia and his father migrated from the United States, where he was born to former slaves in Virginia.

-From a family of 13 children, several of whom achieved national distinction, White was a brother of famed Canadian opera singer Portia White and politician Bill White, the first black Canadian to run for federal office.
-His niece Sheila White is a political strategist for the New Democratic Party, and his nephew Donald H. Oliver served several years as the first Black Canadian member of the Senate.